Swindon Borough Council

 Public Health Team in Swindon

-The Swindon Public Health team is relatively small, giving it flexibility to adapt quickly to changes in the local authority and in partner organisations, as the COVID-19 pandemic has exemplified.
-It is well integrated in the council and works closely with other teams, including social care, planning and education.
+The Swindon Public Health team is relatively small, giving it the flexibility to adapt quickly to changes in the local authority and in partner organisations, as the COVID-19 pandemic has exemplified.
+It is well integrated within the council and works closely with other teams, including social care, planning and education.
 The Public Health team also works closely with the Integrated Care System (ICS), Swindon Locality and Great Western Hospitals NHS Foundation Trust (GWH), the local secondary care provider, as well as regional and national organisations.
 Senior Public Health team members support the Primary Care Networks that operate across Swindon to support the development of preventative work in primary care.
 Swindon also has strong relationships with the voluntary and community sector across the town.
 Public Health includes the Community Health & Wellbeing Team who deliver on social prescribing, physical activity and advice and information services.

 Training Opportunities in Swindon

 Swindon is a small, friendly team and there are opportunities to get involved in work across the three public health domains.
 This flexibility means that the training needs of the individual registrar are prioritised, including providing support and time for professional exams as well as tailoring work towards specific learning outcomes.
-As a unitary authority, Swindon council provides opportunities for trainees to build experience of influencing outcomes across the wider determinants of health.
+As a unitary authority, Swindon Council provides opportunities for trainees to build experience in influencing outcomes across the wider determinants of health.

 Swindon usually hosts two or three registrars, in either phase of training.
-Trainees will agree their work plan with their educational supervisor.
+Trainees will agree on their work plan with their educational supervisor.

 Registrars currently or recently placed in Swindon have led on the following projects: